-Author should first register as Author and/or is offered as Reviewer through the following address: http://ejournal.uin-malang.ac.id/index.php/NEUTRINO/user/register
+The author should first register as an Author and/or be offered as a Reviewer through the following address: http://ejournal.uin-malang.ac.id/index.php/NEUTRINO/user/register

-Author should fulfil the form as detail as possible where the star marked form must be entered.
-After all form textbox was filled, Author clicks on "Register" button to proceed the registration.
-Therefore, Author is brought to online author submission interface where Author should click on "New Submission".
-In the Start a New Submission section, click on "Click Here': to go to step one of the five-step submission process".
-The following are five steps in online submission process:
+The author should fill the form as detailed as possible where the star-marked form must be entered.
+After the form textbox was filled out, the author clicked on the "Register" button to proceed with the registration.
+Therefore, the Author is brought to an online author submission interface where the Author should click "New Submission".
+In the Start, a New Submission section, click on "' Click Here': to go to step one of the five-step submission process".
+The following are five steps in the online submission process:

-- 1. Step 1 Starting the Submission: Select the appropriate section of journal "Articles".
-Thus, author must check-mark on the submission checklists.
-Author may type or copypaste Covering Letter in Letter to Editor. - 2.
-Step 2 Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file (.doc/.docx) to be submitted, then click "Upload" button until the file has been uploaded.
+- 1. Step 1 Starting the Submission: Select the appropriate section of the journal "Articles".
+Thus, the author must check on the submission checklists.
+The author may type or copypaste the cover letter in Letter to Editor. - 2.
+Step 2 Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file (.doc/.docx) to be submitted, then click the "Upload" button until the file has been uploaded.
 File size maximum 2MB - 3.
-Step 3 Entering Submission's Metadata: In this step, detail authors metadata should be entered including marked corresponding author.
-After that, manuscript title and abstract must be uploaded by copying the text and paste in the textbox including keywords. - 4.
-Step 4 Uploading Supplementary Files: Supplementary file should be uploaded including Covering/Submission Letter, and Signed Copyright Transfer Agreement Form.
-Therefore, click on Browse button, choose the files, and then click on Upload button. - 5.
-Step 5 Confirming the Submission: Author should final check the uploaded manuscript documents in this step.
-To submit the manuscript to Jurnal NEUTRINO, click Finish Submission button after the documents is true.
-The corresponding author or the principal contact will receive an acknowledgement by email and will be able to view the submission's progress through the editorial process by logging in to the journal web address site.
+Step 3 Entering Submission's Metadata: In this step, detailed authors' metadata should be entered including the marked corresponding author.
+After that, the manuscript title and abstract must be uploaded by copying the text and paste in the textbox including keywords. - 4.
+Step 4 Uploading Supplementary Files: Supplementary files should be uploaded including Covering/Submission Letter, and Signed Copyright Transfer Agreement Form.
+Therefore, click on the Browse button, choose the files, and then click on the Upload button. - 5.
+Step 5 Confirming the Submission: The author should final check the uploaded manuscript documents in this step.
+To submit the manuscript to Jurnal NEUTRINO, click the Finish Submission button after the documents are true.
+The corresponding author or the principal contact will receive an acknowledgment by email and will be able to view the submission's progress through the editorial process by logging in to the journal web address site.